-- Brush each wedge generously with olive oil.
-Sprinkle with sesame thyme mixture.
+- Drizzle olive oil over top and brush to coat each wedge generously with olive oil.
+Sprinkle with za'atar seasoning, salt and pepper.

 - Bake for 5-8 minutes, until browned and crispy.
 Bake closer to 8 minutes for very crispy chips or closer to 5 for softer, chewier ones.
 Remove from oven and allow to cool for 5 minutes before serving.
 Store in an airtight container.

 You may need to make them in two batches, depending on the size of your baking sheets.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Nutrition Information:Yield: 8 Serving Size: 8 chips

 Amount Per Serving: Calories: 204Total Fat: 14gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 12gCholesterol: 0mgSodium: 495mgCarbohydrates: 17gFiber: 1gSugar: 0gProtein: 3g